Acekorneya/Ark-Survival-Ascended-Server/README.md

 For `-all`, POK sends each stage to every running instance concurrently.
 It verifies every `SaveWorld` before sending any `DoExit`, then verifies every `DoExit` save before stopping any container.
 If one instance fails either stage, no containers are removed and the command returns a failure for cron.
 Use trailing `--force` only when you intentionally accept possible data loss or corruption.

-After both saves are verified, POK allows ASA up to 60 seconds to exit normally.
-If the Windows process remains stuck, POK terminates the lingering Proton/Wine server process only after that verified grace period.
-Automatic update and recovery paths then persist their restart state and exit the container so `restart: unless-stopped` can start it again; operator `-stop` and `-shutdown` commands remain stopped.
+After both saves are verified, POK allows ASA five seconds to exit normally, then asks each still-running container to terminate its lingering Proton/Wine server process in parallel.
+The verified termination command refuses to act without a fresh `DoExit` save marker.
+If termination itself fails, POK retains the remainder of the original 60-second safety wait before Docker removes the container.
+Automatic update and recovery paths persist their restart state and exit the container so `restart: unless-stopped` can start it again; operator `-stop` and `-shutdown` commands remain stopped.
 Passwords embedded in ASA's `Commandline:` log entry are redacted from the container's mirrored console output.

 #### Sending Chat Messages
 ```bash